bevacqua/hackerpub/readme.markdown

 Note that `url` and `text` are exclusive.
 If you include both, the `url` will take precedence and the `text` will be ignored.

-When the requests against HN are done, the `done` callback will be invoked with three arguments.
+When the requests against HN are done, the `done` callback will be invoked with four arguments.

 - `err` will have an error if one occurred, and `null` otherwise
 - `res` will be a response object
 - `body` will be the response body
+- `discuss` will be a link to the discussion on Hacker News

 # CLI